lyzadanger/lyza-dot-com/src/content/posts/2015/11/05/talking-to-myself-with-git/index.md

 (p.s.
 That mandala, despite title to the contrary on the above linked, is not in any way _unexplained_.
 An artist came forward at the time and explained how he did it.
 I have a former colleague who covered this story for local media.
 It's intriguing and on-theme how only the story about it being supernatural or extra-terrestrial survives now in the longer-term internet annals.
 I guess that's a more interesting take.)

 I have just asked many questions.
 Asking them to myself, the way I assign myself to my own PRs.
-However dingy and talking-to-myself this all may seem, the process just feels right.
+However dingbat and talking-to-myself this all may seem, the process just feels right.
 GIT WORKFLOW FOREVER.